sdenec/tidy5e-sheet/README.md

 ## Macro from migrate from 2.0.3 to 2.1.X

-FOR ANYONE STILL HAVING THE 2.0.3 BACKUP HERE THE "MIGRATION MACRO" FOR 2.1.X:

-DO A BACKUP BEFORE LAUNCH THIS JUST TO BE SAFE

 ```
+// IMPORTANT NOTES:
+// 1) THIS MACRO MUST BE LAUNCHED IN A 2.0.3 WORLDS IF YOU DON'T HAVVE A BACKUP SADLY YOU LOST THE JOURNAL DATA
+// 2) THIS MACRO MUST NOT BE LAUNCHED IN A 2.1.X WORLD
+// 3) BEFORE LAUNCH THIS MACRO DO A BACKUP OF THE CURRENT WORLD JUST TO BE SAFE

 //Update old tidy5e CHARACTER data
 game.actors.updateAll((actor)=>{
     return {